 The number of beeps and LED flashes emitted by the scanner for a bad read or error can be programmed from 1-9.
 For example, if you program this option to have five error beeps, there will be five error beeps and five LED flashes in response to an error.
-To change the number of error beeps, scan the bar code below and then scan a digit (1-9) bar code and the Save bar code from the Programming Chart, beginning on page 233.
-Default = 1.
+To change the number of error beeps, scan the bar code below and then scan a digit (1-9) bar code and the Save bar code on the Programming Chart.
+Default = 5.